Islamization of Iran: Iranian influence on Islamic culture

 "Iran was indeed Islamized, but it was not Arabized.
 Persians remained Persians.
-And after an interval of silence, Iran reemerged as a separate, different and distinctive element within Islam, eventually adding a new element even to Islam itself.
+And after an interval of silence, Iran re-emerged as a separate, different and distinctive element within Islam, eventually adding a new element even to Islam itself.
 Culturally, politically, and most remarkable of all even religiously, the Iranian contribution to this new Islamic civilization is of immense importance.
 The work of Iranians can be seen in every field of cultural endeavor, including Arabic poetry, to which poets of Iranian origin composing their poems in Arabic made a very significant contribution.
-In a sense, Iranian Islam is a second advent of Islam itself, a new Islam sometimes referred to as Islami Ajam.
+In a sense, Iranian Islam is a second advent of Islam itself, a new Islam sometimes referred to as Islam-i Ajam.
 It was this Persian Islam, rather than the original Arab Islam, that was brought to new areas and new peoples: to the Turks, first in Central Asia and then in the Middle East in the country which came to be called Turkey, and of course to India.
 The Ottoman Turks brought a form of Iranian civilization to the walls of Vienna."

-Persians had a great influence on their conquerors.
-The caliphs adopted many Sassanid administrative practices, such as coinage, the office of vizier, or minister, and the divan, a bureaucracy for collecting taxes and giving state stipends.
+The Persians had a great influence on their Arab conquerors.
+The caliphs adopted many administrative practices of the Sasanian Empire, such as coinage, the office of vizier, or minister, and the divan, a bureaucracy for collecting taxes and giving state stipends.
 Indeed, Persians themselves largely became the administrators.
-It is well established that the Abbasid caliphs modeled their administration on that of the Sassanids.
-The caliphs adopted Sassanid court dress and ceremony.
+It is well established that the Abbasid caliphs modeled their administration on that of the Sasanians.
+The caliphs adopted Sasanian court dress and ceremony.
 In terms of architecture Islamic architecture borrowed heavily from Persian architecture.
-The Sassanid architecture had a distinctive influence over Islamic architecture.
+Sasanian architecture had a distinctive influence over Islamic architecture.

 Iranians, since the beginning had interest and sincere efforts in compiling the study of Arabic etymology, grammar, syntax, morphology, figures of speech, rules of eloquence, and rhetoric.
 Arabic was not seen as an alien language but the language of Islam and thereby Arabic was widely accepted as an academic and religious language and embraced in many parts of Iran.
-It was for the sake of the Holy Qur'an and Islam that books of philosophy, mysticism, history, medicine, mathematics, and law had been written or translated into this language.
+It was for the sake of the Quran and Islam that books of philosophy, mysticism, history, medicine, mathematics, and law had been written or translated into this language.

 Persians also contributed greatly to Arabic learning and literature.
 The influence of the Academy of Gundishapur is particularly worthy of note.